mjdavisibm/DevOps-Tools/DevOps-Tools/Misc/Creating a VSI in IBM Cloud.md

 > Actions:

 > Menu (Hamburger in top left) --> Classic Infrastructure --> Devices (on left menu) --> Manage --> SSH Keys --> Add (The easiest way to upload your public key is to use "Browse" and select your id_rsa.pub file (found in ~/.ssh).
 Label it with a meaningful name (and add a description if you want to)

-Tou will be attaching this key to you VSIs.

-> To create a SSH                         key on a

-ssh-keygen

-ssh-copy-id -i

-changing root password

-visudu
-man visudo
-sudo group

 ##2.
 Create your first VSI